50+ things to do in New Zealand South Island: The Ultimate Bucketlist

 These glacier-carved lakes can be appreciated from the water, by hiking the shoreline tracks, or you might choose to take some photos and just enjoy views!

+One of the best things to do in New Zealand South Island is to hike Roy Peak.
 Take in breathtaking views over Lake Wanaka, Mount Aspiring and surrounding peaks after a steep climb through alpine meadows and tussock grasslands to the summit.
 This is a popular track is around 16km and although an easy hike can take 5-6 hours return.